Fogging (photography)

 Fogging in photography is the deterioration in the quality of the image or the negative caused either by extraneous light, other electromagnetic radiation, radioactivity or the effects of a processing chemical.
 It is seen either as deposition of silver or dyes across all or part of the image unrelated to the original exposure.
 It can be confused with chemical staining that can be produced from poorly compounded developer, contamination of processing baths or poor washing after processing.

 Light

-Light fogging is where unintended light reaches the photographic material prior to processing is seen as dark areas in the negative which tend to occur over the full width of the film including the margins.
+Light leaks, or light fogging, is where unintended light reaches the photographic material prior to processing is seen as dark areas in the negative which tend to occur over the full width of the film including the margins.
 This can occur to the film in the camera because of a defect in the manufacture or use of the camera and is seen as dark areas in the negative which tend to occur over the full width of the film including the margins.
-In 35mm film shadowing from the sprocket holes may be seen on the film.
+In 35 mm film, shadowing from the sprocket holes may be seen on the film.

 Light fogging on a print usually only occurs because of poor control of lighting in the darkroom and is seen as an overall dark veil across the print or, occasionally, as unintended Sabattier effect.

 Poor management of paper stocks or poor process control during printing are other causes.